enkidevs/curriculum/docker/docker-fundamentals/storage/docker-tmpfs.md

 If we are running Docker on Linux, besides bind-mounts and volumes, we can use a third type of storage mechanism called a _tmpfs_ mount.

 As opposed to volumes and bind mounts, a _tmpfs_ mount is temporary, and is only persisted in the host memory.
-When the container stops, the tmpfs mount is removed, and files written there won’t be persisted.
+When the container stops, the tmpfs mount is removed, and files written there won't be persisted.

-This makes _tmpfs_ mounts suitable for non-persistent state data and will also increase the container’s performance since it will not write into the container’s writable layer.
+This makes _tmpfs_ mounts suitable for non-persistent state data and will also increase the container's performance since it will not write into the container's writable layer.

 Another reason to use _tmpfs_ mounts is for security reasons: if we don't want sensitive data to leak into the host or onto the container's writable layer.